 As personable as I might have seemed to others growing up, there was always an intrinsically quiet and shy person inside, who longed to be a social butterfly, but felt like a failure at it.
-Always awkward at parties, my inability to connect with small talk chit-chat, weather, politics, business, verbal jousting (all totally not my thing)… all enhanced my flailing confidence.
-Those pinches of social loneliness haunted me into my adult years.
+Awkward at parties, my inability to connect with small talk chit-chat, weather, politics, business, verbal jousting… all enhanced my flailing confidence.

 Is solo travel lonely?

 For a while, I believed this myth about solo travel being lonely.
 The mere thought of it reminded me of the pain of my social awkwardness.
 As a result, I put off solo travel for a long time.
 We assume that “Solo” equals “Alone” and “Alone” must mean “Lonely”.

 There are a handful of challenges solo travelers face but loneliness is very low on the totem.
 Having been a solo traveler for over six years, I find traveling alone is actually seldom lonely.
 It’s actually quite opposite.
 This was something my first solo trip to India revealed to me and has continued since.
 Traveling alone made me realize I am quite social, well-adjusted to meeting people, adaptable to changing cultures and conversational.
 If you can travel the world and converse with people from all corners of the globe, but can’t do so in a party at home,… then what gauge will you trust?